tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 Scripting data visualisation
 ----------------------------

-Now that we have got a basic understanding of how to interact with R and the functionality in the ggplot library let's take a step towards automating the figure generation by recording the steps required to plot the data in a script.
+Now that we have a basic understanding of how to interact with R and the functionality in the ggplot library, let's take a step towards automating the figure generation by recording the steps required to plot the data in a script.

 Let us work on the histogram example.
 In the code below we store the ggplot object in the variable ``g`` and make use of ``ggsave()`` to write the plot to a file named ``histogram.png``.
-Save the code below to a file named ``iris_sepal_length_histogram.R``
+Save the code below to a file named ``iris_sepal_length_histogram.R`` using your favorite text editor.

 .. code-block:: R